Every year, tens of thousands of Floridians file a workers’ compensation claim after suffering a workplace injury.

 Unfortunately, injuries in these industries can have permanent, life-altering outcomes, making additional sources of compensation through one or more third-party lawsuits even more critical.

-At Fenstersheib Law Group, we bring considerable experience handling a broad range of personal injury cases to every client who seeks a third-party negligence claim alongside their workers’ compensation claim.
+At Fenstersheib Law Group, P.A., we bring considerable experience handling a broad range of personal injury cases to every client who seeks a third-party negligence claim alongside their workers’ compensation claim.

 We understand how overwhelming and frustrating it can be to deal with an injury due to someone else’s negligence.
 We pride ourselves not only on providing excellence at all levels of workplace injury and third-party injury cases but on eliminating as much of the emotional burden on our clients as possible.

-At Fenstersheib Law Group, you’ll never be left in the dark about the progress of your case, and you’ll never feel like just another case number.
+At Fenstersheib Law Group, P.A., you’ll never be left in the dark about the progress of your case, and you’ll never feel like just another case number.

 We’re here for you, whether in Hallandale Beach, Hollywood, Miramar, Fort Lauderdale, West Palm Beach, Orlando, Sarasota, Tampa, or Jacksonville, FL.